tonysm/jekyll.tonysm.com/_posts/2021-02-16-when-objects-are-not-enough.markdown

 }
 ```

 If you notice, our Account model doesn't have a deposit method anymore (or doesn't need it).
 This is the decision I have mixed feelings about, to be honest.
 Maybe it's fine since we promoted the Deposit *message* to an object as well?
-We could also implement a Facade method method in the Account that would delegate to this action:
+We could also implement a Facade method in the Account that would delegate to this action:

 ```php